Glossary of Terms

 Currency conversion: The process by which the transaction currency is converted into the currency of settlement or the currency of the issuer for the purpose of facilitating transaction authorisation, clearing and settlement reporting.
 The currency of the transaction is determined by the acquirer; the currency of the issuer is the preferred currency used by the issuer, and most often, the currency in which the cardholder will be billed.

 Debit card: A plastic card used to initiate a debit transaction.
 In general, these transactions are used primarily to purchase goods and services and to obtain cash, for which the cardholder’s asset account is debited by the issuer.

 Digital Wallet: A consumer account set up to allow Ecommerce transactions through a particular credit card processing system.
 Before the consumer can make a purchase, he or she must first establish an account with the credit card processor, who provides an ID and password.
-These can then be used to make purchases at any Web site that supports that transaction system.
+These can then be used to make purchases from any website that supports that transaction system.

 Discount Rate: See “Bank Rate.”

-Draft/Sales draft: A record (usually paper) used to document that a good or service was purchased.
+Draft/Sales draft: A record (usually paper) used to document that a product or service was purchased.

 Electronic draft capture (EDC): A system in which the transaction data is captured at the merchant location for processing and storage.